jedi-academy/learn-4711/data/tutorials/ci-todo11.md

 - Delete will be deferred to the editing, i.e. only allow deleting an item if the full item details are displayed.

+NOTE: If you haven't already done so, change the links in `views/_menubar.php` so that the roles are capitalized, eg "/roles/actor/Owner".

 ##11.1 New item button

 We can add a new item link  to the right of the pagination nav by editing